USB3pt0/NonsensoryModding/README.md

 # Round 3 Prompts
 1. Use the Final Round Prompt Tool for this.
 It has the built-in "Draw something between Two Points" category ID baked into the script, as well as the scaletype it uses.
 If you wanted to change round 3 entirely, however, use the above tools.
 As far as I know it should work, however I have noticed there is no category.ogg for round 3's category, so something may not work.
-2. You will be prompted for a Prompt ID, Prompt Text for player, Question text, the SECOND POINT YOU LISTED, then the FIRST POINT YOU LISTED, and the window will close.
-This is because, for whatever reason, the third round uses the first thing in the prompt/question as the bottom of the scale and the other as the top.
-Ex: For the prompt/question "(Draw something that/Where does this) belong(s) between MARIO and SONIC", you would put SONIC for SECOND point, and MARIO for FIRST.
+2. You will be prompted for a Prompt ID, "First point" and "Second point".
+These are merely the two points you're drawing between like in base game.
+For example, one of mine uses "WARIO" and "BASS (mega man)".
 3. Add a question.ogg to the newly generated folder, then copy the folder to RangeGame/content/yourlanguagefolder/RangeGameFinalRoundPrompt, and copy the content from content.jet to the RangeGameFinalRoundPrompt.jet files.
 You're golden!

 # NOTES